SHOWING 1 - 1 OF 1 RESULTS

 Pets Residing On Post

-Pet owners living on the installation must register their animals within five (5) working days of their arrival.
-This should be done at the Fort Jackson Veterinary Treatment Facility, Building 2445-D at the end of Knight Avenue, via phone (803-751-7160), or by email (firstname.lastname@example.org).
+Pet owners living on the installation must register their animals within five working days of their arrival or of obtaining a new pet.
+This should be done at the Fort Jackson Veterinary Clinic, Building 2445 at the end of Knight Avenue.
+To register your pet, please contact 803-751-7160 or 803-751-3630 or send an email to: firstname.lastname@example.org